aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 ## News

+* Our paper "A Novel Mutation Operator for Search-Based Test Case Selection" received the best paper award at the 15th International Symposium on Search Based Software Engineering!
+Very honored to receive this award!
+* I have joined the Program Committee of the special event of AI Foundation Models and Software Engineering (FORGE 2024), co-located with ICSE 2024!
 * New project accepted!
 Titled as "TRUST4AI: Trustable AI-Driven Internet Search", it will explore techniques to automatically test Large Language Models!
 The project will be co-led with [Prof. Sergio Segura](https://personales.us.es/sergiosegura/)
 * I joined the TOSEM [Distinguished Reviewers Board](https://dl.acm.org/journal/tosem/distinguished-reviewers-board)
 * I joined the Program Committee of [ICST 2024](https://conf.researchr.org/track/icst-2024/icst-2024-papers), one of my favorite conference!